bleeckerj/blog-tutorial-demo/src/content/blog/2020/12/unintended-use-cases-the-unknown-knowns-in-design.md

 ---

 A brief end note which is to say that I host weekly Office Hours where we talk about these kinds of topics.
 They happen every Friday at 9am PST / 4pm GMT.
 Great fun group and the topics never fail to amuse and engage us all.
-If you're interested in the short and sweet reminders I send out, please sign up to the list: [http://nearfuturelaboratory.com/office-hours](http://nearfuturelaboratory.com/office-hours)
+If you're interested in the short and sweet reminders I send out, please become a Patron over at [https://patreon.com/nearfuturelaboratory](https://patreon.com/nearfuturelaboratory).